5elenay/floppa-programming-language/README.md

 }
 ```

-# What Can I Do Whit This?
+# What Can I Do With This?
 In theory, you can do everything.
 If you are masochist, try write a floppa programming language interpreted that created with floppa programming language!